brandonharris177/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM (Document Object Model) is a representation of code (HTML) after it has been interpreted and displayed by a browser.
+It interacts with Javascript but is not defined by it, JavaScript is just the language the DOM speaks.

 2. What is an event?

+Events occur in the DOM and are some actions taken by a browser or user (i.e. a page loading, a mouse being moved or clicked ect.)

 3. What is an event listener?

+An event listener is attached to an element and watches for a specified event to occur and then initiates a reaction to that event such as redirecting a web page after a mouse click on an element.

 4. Why would we convert a NodeList into an Array?

+Because an Array has a lot more functionality than a NodeList.
+While an array and a NodeList can both iterate with a loop a node cannot splice(), push(), join(), indexOf() and many other functions.

 5. What is a component?

+A segment of code used to create elements or objects and can also be used to define them or imbue them with functionality.
+A great advantage of components is that they can be used multiple times to create similar objects and are often part of creating dynamic code.

 ### Git Set up